AckerlyXu/heima/articles/hdinsight/hdinsight-develop-deploy-java-mapreduce-linux.md

    ```bash
    mvn archetype:generate -DgroupId=org.apache.hadoop.examples -DartifactId=wordcountjava -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
    ```

+    > [!NOTE]
+    > If you are using PowerShell, you must enclose the `-D` parameters in double quotes.
+    >
+    > `mvn archetype:generate "-DgroupId=org.apache.hadoop.examples" "-DartifactId=wordcountjava" "-DarchetypeArtifactId=maven-archetype-quickstart" "-DinteractiveMode=false"`

     This command creates a directory with the name specified by the `artifactID` parameter (**wordcountjava** in this example.)
 This directory contains the following items: